Saturday, May 6, 2017

 How can I do to test my belief to find out if it’s accurate?

 Do I have a trusted friend, loved one or family member who knows me well enough that I can check out my beliefs with?

 Is this belief helpful, positive or productive to my life?

-Are there other ways that I can believe about life myself or situations?
+Are there other ways that I can believe in myself or life situations?

 Am I too critical, judging, negative or punitive toward myself?

 From my history, who else or what situations contributed to me believing this way about myself?

 Are my actions, feelings and thinking really in my control?